 The Vision for the New Sanctuary

-Given the opportunity to build a sanctuary specifically with these cats in mind, CCAS will be designed and equipped to meet their needs.
-The furnishings and equipment are the same as a traditional animal care facility.
+Given the opportunity to build a sanctuary specifically with these cats in mind, CCAS was designed and equipped to meet their needs.
+The furnishings and equipment are waterproof and/or washable.

-The new build is a buried monolithic dome with the Southside exposed and overlooking Pike National Forest.
-The sanctuary will be an enclosure located in loft-space with four separate spaces for different colonies grouped by need.
-Outdoor catios will be available for the warm sunny days.
-Natural light will be piped in through skylights and the South facing wall.
+The new build (will soon be buried) is a monolithic dome with the Southside exposed and overlooking Pike National Forest.
+The sanctuary is an enclosure located in loft-space with the ability to separate spaces for different colonies grouped by need as needed.
+An outdoor catio is available for the warm sunny days.

 And as before, the cats will spend time hanging out with their 'family' each day to get the TLC they all require.

 Outfitting the Sanctuary - It Takes a Village

 CCAS is a labor of love.
 There are no paid staff and the volunteers who keep the dream alive do so while balancing work and life.
 The community near and far pulled together after the fire to get a nice RV that was temporary housing for the cats and is now to be used as an emergency evacuation vehicle, if needed .

 Outfitting the sanctuary and getting the cats back into a permanent home has required the help of the proverbial village.
 We aren't quite finished yet, but we are managing with the help of the caregivers living downstairs.

 Here are a few things we still need for the sanctuary:

 1. Financial donations to purchase large equipment like a washer/dryer, materials to build the indoor enclosure, flooring, etc. Tax-deductible donations can be made here.

 3. Donate materials or up-to-date equipment that meets the needs of the CCAS cats, industrial washer and dryer.